 Most Popular Online Poker Networks Today

 There are really only a handful of poker networks out there today that are bringing actual value into the poker ecosystem.
 Below you will find our list of the top networks in the poker industry, including a small description for each and a direct link to more in-depth reviews on each.

 The iPoker Network currently houses more than 30 different poker skins on the network itself.
 The company’s software is actually powered by Playtech, which originally started in the industry as a casino software provider.

 The iPoker Network made a drastic change a few years ago when they segregated the sites, placing certain ones in different tiers and renaming them “iPoker 1” and “iPoker 2,” mainly to ensure fairness among the skins as some were offering exorbitant rakeback deals that other smaller sites couldn’t compete with.

 However, they would move away from this tiered model in 2015 to improve player liquidity, as traffic started sinking since they segregated the traffic.
 During this time, smaller sites folded while other larger sites on the network bought up certain skins and their player traffic in the process.

-The most popular site on iPoker is Titan Poker, with other sites like Bet365 and PaddyPoker also calling the network home currently.
+The most popular site on iPoker is Titan Poker, with other sites PaddyPoker also calling the network home currently.

 Microgaming Poker Network